renzibei/hexo-cdn-jsdelivr/readme.md

 ## How it works

-Thanks to  [jsDelivr](https://www.jsdelivr.com). jsDelivr  provides an open source CDN for Github.
+Thanks to  [jsDelivr](https://www.jsdelivr.com). jsDelivr  provides an open-source CDN for Github.
 So you can load all the asset files uploaded to Github from the CDN.
 You can know the jsDelivr CDN further by visiting [their website](https://www.jsdelivr.com/features).

 In short, if the url of a file in your Github repo is like this: `https://github.com/<username>/<repo>/blob/master/<filename>`，you can also access the jsDelivr CDN url of it by `https://cdn.jsdelivr.net/gh/<username>/<repo>/<filename>`